 Subpart B. Students.

 - Prohibition.
-Students are prohibited from possessing or carrying a firearm while on System property, regardless of whether the student has a permit to carry a firearm, except as otherwise provided in this policy.
+Students are prohibited from possessing or carrying a firearm while on Minnesota State property, regardless of whether the student has a permit to carry a firearm, except as otherwise provided in this policy.

 - Licensed peace officers.
 This policy does not apply to students who are licensed peace officers under Minnesota Statutes section 626.84, subd.1(c).